 Snus and regulations

-Swedish Match believes that smokers should have access to viable, non-combustible tobacco and nicotine alternatives, such as Swedish snus, which is scientifically documented to have dramatically lower negative health effects than cigarettes.
+Swedish Match believes that smokers should have access to viable, non-combustible tobacco and nicotine alternatives with dramatically lower negative health effects compared to cigarettes.

 Swedish Match believes that tobacco regulation will continue to become more global in character and steadily increase in scope.
 It is Swedish Match’s aspiration to see a move from “one-size-fits-all” tobacco regulation to an approach that takes into account the differences between product categories and their accompanying risk profiles.
-Smokeless tobacco regulation should ultimately be based upon standards which strive to ensure that consumers receive the highest possible product quality at the lowest possible risk i.e. product standards based on the principles of food regulation.
+Smokeless tobacco regulation should ultimately be based upon standards which strive to ensure that consumers receive attractive products with the highest possible product quality with minimal risk i.e. product standards based on the principles of food regulation.

 Swedish Match monitors and evaluates the emerging scientific data, and interacts with the scientific community.
 Swedish Match considers itself accountable to all stakeholders in addressing and informing them about the established science and relevant product information.